Are you planning to head for the sales on Boxing Day? How do you spot the real bargains and avoid buying things you will later regret?

 So it really is cheap… but if you don’t need it there may be something better to spend your money on.
-You don’t see council tax or car insurance or water bills offering money off on Black Friday.
+You don’t see council tax or car insurance or water bills offering money off in the shops.

 Just because it’s cheap doesn’t mean it’s going to be a great present for someone.
 You need to know exactly who you will give it to.
 Otherwise, you can end up with a lot of apparent bargains that aren’t really right for anyone.

 Think of previous sale purchases – jeans that were half price but not a great fit, that coat which isn’t either waterproof or warm, a dress that never seems right to select from your wardrobe.
 Buy those and they will only be worn a few times.

 Think cost-per-wear and decide it’s actually expensive, not a bargain at all.

 That top reduced to £19.99 – the shop knows it will sell a lot more of them than if it had cut the price to £20.
 Your brain sees that first number, the One, and ignores the rest so it looks much cheaper than a price starting with a Two does.

 You have probably heard of this trap already.
 It’s still hard not be fooled by it!
 Try picking up the item and saying in your head Is £20 a good price for this?

 I had the following conversation in the January sales a couple of years ago: